 There's a reason you were always told to eat your broccoli.
-On top of its multitude of health benefits, broccoli can also work to balance your hormones.
-This cruciferous vegetable can help maintain estrogen balance, and since it is so high in calcium, it can also help with premenstrual syndrome, according to LIVESTRONG.
-"Broccoli contains phytoestogenic compounds which may promote beneficial estrogen metabolism, helping to rid environmental, or 'bad' estrogens from the body," Clow says.
+On top of its multitude of health benefits, this cruciferous vegetable can help maintain estrogen balance, and since it is so high in calcium, it can also help with PMS.
+A study in 2017 in Obstetrics & Gynecology Science found that calcium supplements can ease premenstrual syndrome symptoms.

-But broccoli isn't alone in being able to do this.
-Other cruciferous vegetables you can enjoy include cauliflower, bok choy, Brussel sprouts, cabbage, turnips, and kale.
+Broccoli isn't alone in being able to do this.
+Other cruciferous vegetables you can enjoy include cauliflower, bok choy, Brussels sprouts, cabbage, turnips, and kale.

 6. Leafy Greens